 VNCserver: 1 -geometry 1024×768 -depth 16-pixel format rgb565

-TightVNC is compatible with all Windows Version released in the last 20 years, namely Windows 7, 8 , 10 and their server versions.
+- Windows: TightVNC is compatible with all Windows Versions released in the last 20 years (Windows 7, 8, 10 and Server versions).

 In order for the software to work, your computer needs to meet the minimum system requirements.